vikashkrgupta/VK_Sales_Analysis_Power_BI/README.md

 ### Tools and Technologies
 Power BI: Used for data visualization and creating the dashboard.

-Data Source: The raw sales data was provided and processed within Power BI.
+Data Set: The raw sales data was provided.

+DataSet Source: Pavan Lalwani Youtube Channel

 ### How to View the Report
 To view the detailed sales analysis report, you can access the Power BI file included in this repository.